 The TOE verifies that a person who attempts to use the TOE is an authorised TOE user.
 For this, the TOE refers to the user identification and authentication information that is obtained from that person.
 If the person is confirmed as an authorised TOE user, the user receives the user privileges that are set in advance in accordance with the role assigned to the user.
 Accordingly, this user is allowed to use the TOE.
-As shown in "Table 4-2 TOE Users," the roles specified by the TOE are those of normal user, MFP administrator, supervisor, and RC Gate.
-The entry means are the input from Operation Panel of the TOE itself, the input on a Web browser of client computers, the input via drivers when using Printer Function and LAN-Fax Transmission, and the input from RC Gate.
+As shown in "Table 4-2 TOE Users," the roles specified by the TOE are those of normal user, MFP administrator, and supervisor.
+The entry means are the input from Operation Panel of the TOE itself, the input on a Web browser of client computers, and the input via drivers when using Printer Function and LAN-Fax Transmission.